 Mannatech is a global wellness solution provider, which was incorporated and began operations in November 1993.
-We develop and sell innovative, high quality, proprietary nutritional supplements, topical and skin care and anti-aging products, and weight-management products that target optimal health and wellness.
+We develop and sell innovative, high quality, proprietary nutritional supplements, skin care and anti-aging products, and weight-management products that target optimal health and wellness.
 We currently sell our products in three regions: (i) the Americas (the United States, Canada and Mexico); (ii) Europe/the Middle East/Africa ("EMEA") (Austria, the Czech Republic, Denmark, Estonia, Finland, Germany, the Republic of Ireland, Namibia, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom); and (iii) Asia/Pacific (Australia, Japan, New Zealand, the Republic of Korea, Singapore, Taiwan, Hong Kong, and China).
 We also ship our products to customers in the following countries: Belgium, France, Greece, Italy, Luxembourg, and Poland.

-We conduct our business as a single reporting segment and primarily sell our products through a network of approximately 145,000 active associates and preferred customer positions held by individuals that purchased our products and/ or packs or paid associate fees during the last 12 months, who we refer to as current associates and preferred customers.
+We conduct our business as a single reporting segment and primarily sell our products through a network of approximately 145,000 active associates and preferred customer positions held by individuals that purchased our products and/ or packs or paid associate fees during the last 12 months, who we refer to as active associates and preferred customers.
 New pack sales and the receipt of new associate fees in connection with new positions in our network are leading indicators for the long-term success of our business.
-New associate or preferred customer positions are created in our network when our associate fees are paid or packs and products are purchased for the first time under a new account.
-We operate as a seller of nutritional supplements, topical and skin care and anti-aging products, and weight-management products through our network marketing distribution channels operating in 24 countries and direct e-commerce retail in China.
-We review and analyze net sales by geographical location and by packs and products on a consolidated basis.
+New associate or preferred customer positions are created in our network when our associate fees are paid or products and packs are purchased for the first time under a new account.
+We review and analyze net sales by geographical location and by products and packs on a consolidated basis.
 Each of our subsidiaries sells similar products and exhibits similar economic characteristics, such as selling prices and gross margins.

-Because we sell our products through network marketing distribution channels, the opportunities and challenges that affect us most are: recruitment of new and retention of current associates and preferred customers that occupy sales or purchasing positions in our network; entry into new markets and growth of existing markets; niche market development; new product introduction; and investment in our infrastructure.
+Because we sell our products principally through network marketing distribution channels, the opportunities and challenges that affect us most are: recruitment of new and retention of active associates and preferred customers that occupy sales or purchasing positions in our network; entry into new markets and growth of existing markets; niche market development; new product introduction; and investment in our infrastructure.
 Our subsidiary in China, Meitai, is currently operating as a traditional retailer under a cross-border e-commerce model.
 Meitai cannot legally conduct a direct selling business in China unless it acquires a direct selling license in China.